prometheus/prometheus/docs/querying/operators.md

 ## Vector matching

-Operations between vectors attempt to find a matching element in the right-hand-side vector for each entry in the left-hand side.
-There are two basic types of matching behavior:
+Operations between vectors attempt to find a matching element in the right-hand-side vector for each entry in the left-hand-side.
+There are two basic types of matching behavior: One-to-one and Many-to-one or one-to-many.

+### One-to-one vector matches

 **One-to-one** finds a unique pair of entries from each side of the operation.
 In the default case, that is an operation following the format `vector1 <operator> vector2`.